Fell in Love with a Girl: Music video

+Background

 The music video is a Lego animation directed by Michel Gondry.
 Gondry's son was featured at the beginning of the video, building Lego blocks.
 It was shot frame by frame with each frame having the Lego bricks rebuilt, sometimes in a complex manner to seem as if it were an actual shot, and then formed together to give the illusion of motion.
 The video mostly consists of red, white, and black color.
 The White Stripes couldn't strike a deal with Lego, so they had to buy a large amount of Lego boxes for the video.

-In an interview for The Work of Director Michel Gondry DVD, Jack stated that the White Stripes' long-time collaboration with Gondry started by accident; for "Fell in Love with a Girl", Jack stated that he wanted to work with the director who did Beck's video for "Devils Haircut", referring to Mark Romanek.
-Their record company mistakenly hired Gondry, thinking he was the director of "Devils Haircut".
-Jack didn't mind, as he did the video for Beck's "Deadweight", which Jack also liked.

-In The Work of Director Michel Gondry interview, Jack also said that the White Stripes contacted the Lego Group in hopes of having a small Lego set packaged with each single of the record, with which one could build a LEGO version of Jack and Meg White.
+In The Work of Director Michel Gondry interview, Jack also said that the White Stripes contacted the Lego Group in hopes of having a small Lego set packaged with each single of the record, with which one could build a LEGO version of Jack and Meg.
 The Lego Group refused, saying: "We don't market our product to people over the age of twelve."
-However, once the video became a hit, Lego contacted the White Stripes again and asked if they could reconstruct the deal to have Lego packaged with the single.
-This time, however, Jack White refused.

-The Work of Director Michel Gondry DVD also reveals that one section, lasting only a few seconds, used computer animation to simulate the Lego bricks.
+Reception

+The music video bolstered the success of the single, and received four nominations for Video of the Year, Breakthrough Video, Best Visual Effects, Best Editing at the 2002 MTV Video Music Awards, winning the latter three.
 Entertainment Weekly said that "the images enhance the lyrics...You can take the metaphor even deeper.
 As with Legos, love and sex can ultimately take whatever form your imagination desires."
 Entertainment Weekly included it on its end-of-the-decade, "best-of" list, saying, "An idea so simple it's a wonder no one thought of it before 2002: rock & roll Legos!"
 Pitchfork deemed it the best video of the decade.

-The video was spoofed on the Family Guy episode "Ocean's Three and a Half".

-The music video received four nominations for Video of the Year, Breakthrough Video, Best Visual Effects, Best Editing at the 2002 MTV Video Music Awards, winning the latter three.